ucla-pls/pldi21-artifact/README.md

 │   -- This is the paper
 ├── pldi21-paper485-supplemental_text.pdf
 │   -- This is the supplemental text
+├── pre-calculated
+│   -- This is where we have put our results to reduce the time needed to │   -- evaluate the artifact
 ├── evaluation.ipynb
 │   -- A Jupyter Notebook which reproduces the evaluation.
+├── figures
+│   -- This is where the Jupyter Notebook puts the figures we use in the paper.
 ├── README.md
 │   -- This file.
 ├── Nixecfile.hs